 What Does It Mean?

 Deep brain stimulation has been a major advance in controlling the symptoms of PD.
-Stimulation often targets one of two regions, the subthalamus and the globus pallidus.
+Stimulation often targets one of two regions, the A region of the brain that sits below the thalamus and receives input connections from the substantia nigra and striatum. and the globus pallidus.
 However, the exact mechanism leading to PD symptomatic relief with stimulation is unknown.
 Therefore, a better understanding of how the brain cells that control movement are affected in PD is important.

 The significance of this study is that it shows that certain brain cells in the region called the globus pallidus — one of two brain regions where DBS electrodes are implanted — when selectively activated, ease PD symptoms and improve movement in animals.
 Importantly, stimulation of these brain cells leads to symptom relief that lasts for hours after the stimulation has stopped.
 Therefore, any medication developed to target these cells could possibly benefit people with PD with longer-lasting effects on movement than therapies available now.